realmocean/realmocean-site/versioned_docs/version-1.6.0/expanding/horizontal-scaling.md

 4. Create as many as needed servers and make them use the client snapshot you've just created.
 5. Assign the client tag/label (depends on the IaaS provider) to all of the client instances.

-Now, every time you'll access any of the newly created servers IP, you'll get the same Appwrite instance.
+Now, every time you'll access any of the newly created servers IP, you'll get the same Appconda instance.

 ### Tag-based load-balancer
-That part alone won't give you horizontal-scaled Appwrite, to complete that process you'll need to utilize a load-balancer and make balance between all your client instances.
+That part alone won't give you horizontal-scaled Appconda, to complete that process you'll need to utilize a load-balancer and make balance between all your client instances.

 Most IaaS load-balancers let you balance the traffic by tag.

-Then all you need to do is point your domain to the load-balancer IP, doing so will make sure any request made to your Appwrite domain will be balanced between your client instances.
+Then all you need to do is point your domain to the load-balancer IP, doing so will make sure any request made to your Appconda domain will be balanced between your client instances.

 ### More DB connection
 In case you're scaling up and up it's necessary to let your MariaDB have more than the 151 default connections limit.